 Egg: To keep things simple, we are using one cold egg in this recipe.
 No need to bring them to room temperature ahead of time.

-Vanilla Extract or Vanilla Bean Paste: I love using Vanilla Bean Paste in this gluten-free sugar cookie recipe.
-Vanilla paste is a blend of concentrated vanilla extract and vanilla bean powder with the consistency of liquid glue.
-It is more intense than vanilla extract plus you will actually have vanilla bean specs in your final product.
-You can also use Vanilla Extract in this recipe.
+Vanilla Extract or Vanilla Bean Paste: I love using vanilla bean paste in this gluten-free sugar cookie recipe.
+Vanilla bean paste is a blend of concentrated vanilla extract and vanilla bean powder, with a thick, slightly sticky consistency.
+It adds a more intense vanilla flavor than regular extract and gives you those beautiful vanilla bean specks in your cookies.
+You can also use classic vanilla extract if you prefer.

 Rolling Pin: you will need a rolling pin to roll out the gluten-free sugar cookie dough.
 BUT, you can always use a clean bottle (like a wine bottle) in a pinch